-The application should include academic transcripts for the first law degree and any course work completed for the LLM degree.
-A minimum of three recommendation letters are required including at least one recommendation from a faculty member well acquainted with the applicant's performance in the LLM degree program.
+The application deadline for the SJD program is March 1.
+The application should include transcripts from all previously attended academic institutions.
+A minimum of three recommendation letters are required, including at least one recommendation from a faculty member well acquainted with the applicant's performance in an LLM degree program.
 A substantial sample of the applicant's writing should be submitted as well as a brief research proposal (approximately 2-5 pages) describing the applicant's research interest.
 Applicants are requested not to contact individual Duke Law School faculty members.
-The entire application will be reviewed by the Faculty Committee on Comparative and International Studies.
+The entire application will be reviewed by faculty members on the SJD Committee, and that committee will arrange for an appropriate faculty supervisor for applicants who are admitted.
 If further information is necessary, the applicant will be notified.
 Admissions decisions will be made starting in March.

 An example of the SJD course of study is as follows: